Beekeeping BMP Videos Concept and Production

 Athagarh, with all its villages, provides a perfect ecosystem ‘begging’ for beekeeping to be practiced on a large and wide scale.
 The variety in flora and fauna, the flowering all seasons around, the education level of the women, the water bodies, the connectivity and distance from the capital, and the immense knowledge that we have about beekeeping, provide a perfect stage for beekeeping to flourish.

-Because of initial hiccups in the success of the project, I was invited over to investigate the factors that are responsible for the limited success that the project has had.
-I stepped back and had a look at the various zones the problem might reside in.
+Because of initial hiccups in the success of the project, Sanjay was invited over to investigate the factors that are responsible for the limited success that the project has had.
+He stepped back and had a look at the various zones the problem might reside in.
 Is the climate inept for beekeeping?
 Is the breed of the bee right for this environment?
 Is the deterrent the equipment used for beekeeping?
 Or is it the training mechanism?
 Is it the adaptability of the housewives?
 Even, is there enough void for honey in the market for the producers to be enthused?
 Or does the hurdle lie in all of this, some in each of the factors?
 A systemic issue?

 Research and Design- Soil Health Card